jason9075/kohya_ss-linux/README.md

 # Kohya's GUI, but for Linux

 Everything WIP.
-Currently captioning and Dreambooth/LoRA/TI without 8bit adam works.
+Currently captioning and Dreambooth/LoRA/TI works.
 But I did not test everything, so no guarantee!

 ## Installation